wolfeidau/buildkite-serverless-agent/README.md

 Then build and deploy all the serverless components.

 ```
-make all
+make
 ```

-This makefile will do the following:
+This makefile will Launch a stack which deploys:

-* Launch a stack to create the buildkite codebuild project, which is located in `infra/codebuild`.
+* A codebuild project to run the buildkite jobs.
-* Deploy the lambdas in the `sfn` project.
-* Launch a stack to create the buildkite job monitoring state machine project, which is located in `infra/stepfunctions`.
+* A stepfunction based job monitoring state machine project, and lambda functions.
-* Deploy the lambda in the `agent-worker` project.
+* The `agent` lambda, which connects to buildkite and starts jobs using the stepfunction.

-* Lastly we need to seed the buildkite codebuild project which runs the `buildkite-agent bootstrap` process in codebuild.
+It also uploads the buildkite codebuild project which runs the `buildkite-agent bootstrap` process in codebuild.
 This is done by uploading a zip file named `buildkite.zip` to the S3 bucket created as a part of the buildkite codebuild project cloudformation.
-The template for this zip file is located at `infra/codebuild/project-template`.
+The template for this zip file is located at `codebuild-template`.

 # codebuild job monitor step functions

 To enable monitoring of the codebuild job which could run for a few minutes I am using AWS step functions, this workflow is illustrated in the following image.

-This workflow is triggered by the `agent-worker` lambda which polls the job queue via the buildkite REST API.
+This workflow is triggered by the `agent` lambda which polls the job queue via the buildkite REST API.
 Once triggered the statemachine flags the job as in progress, streams logs to buildkite, and marks the job as complete once it is done.

 There are three other lambda functions which are used in the step functions: